Rocket net: Use

-The rocket net or similar-looking item is placed at the target location after days or week of pre-baiting the target species in, or is place in an area where it is likely to capture the target animals, to allow animals to become accustomed to its presence.
+The rocket net or similar-looking item is placed at the target location after days or week of pre-baiting the target species in, or is placed in an area where it is likely to capture the target animals, to allow animals to become accustomed to its presence.
 When the biologist is ready to use the actual rocket net, the net is folded accordion style in a line or packed in the rocket net bock.
 The rear or trailing edge of the net is staked to the ground by ropes and the leading edge of the net is attached to a number of rockets (typically 3 or 4) via longer ropes.
 The rockets are placed on the box, staked to the ground, or placed on post for additional elevation when taller animals are trapped.
 The charges are placed in the rocket and the wires attached to a shunted electrical blasting line.
 Once all the charges are connected, the line is tested, and the area is safe, it is attached to the capacitor blasting machine.
 When the animals are in place, the operator activates the blasting machine and the electrical charge ignites the rockets, propelling the net over the animals.
 The biologists and their team then remove the animals for whatever study they are conducting.